jujuhere/SpreadsheetForTrading/README.md

 ## Interested in contributing?

-This (and all lemon.markets open source projects) is(are) a work in progress.
+This (and all lemon.markets open source projects) is(/are) work in progress.
 If you are interested in contributing to this repository, simply create a PR and/or contact us at support@lemon.markets.

 Looking forward to building lemon.markets with you :)